harvj/remote-gaming/README.md

 Initial supported games:

-Modern Art
+- Modern Art
-Pandemic
+- Pandemic
-Arkham Horror (encounter generator)

-The engine is designed so new games can be implemented by adding a new `Play::<Game>` class.
+The goal is to support new games by implementing a new game-specific engine rather than building an entirely new application.

 ---